Pyrausta inornatalis

 Pyrausta inornatalis, the inornate pyrausta moth, is a moth in the family Crambidae.
 It was described by Charles H. Fernald in 1885.
 It is found in United States, where it has been recorded from Arizona, California, Florida, Arkansas, Kansas, Louisiana, Missouri, Oklahoma, Tennessee and Texas.
 It is also found in Mexico.
 It has also been recorded as being in Alabama, Illinois, Oregon, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, Virginia, and West Virginia.

-The species was observed in south-west France at several locations in 2024.
+Since 2019, P. inornatalis is known to occur in Japan, where it is now established as a non-native species.
+The species was also observed in several locations in south-west France since 2024 and can now be considered established in Europe.